"They Are Still Upset At Me!"

-"Dear CMR: With conflict (especially after an argument), what do you do if one spouse is ready to resolve things and the other is still upset and doesn't want to make amends just yet?"
+With post-argument conflict, what do you do if one spouse is ready to resolve things and the other is still upset and doesn't want to make amends just yet?

 One of the key mistakes we make in a relationship is to treat our spouse as he or she treats us.
 Thus, if one spouse is angry or upset, we tend to respond in kind.
 The result is that frustration continues to grow between spouses.
 If you are ready to make amends and move on and your spouse isn’t, then you should seek to apply what communication experts call the rule of reciprocation.